Those are the names of our cats.

-Her brother, Oscar went missing several weeks ago, and I’ve been fairly upset about it since then.
-As distraught as a middle-aged man can afford to be, given today’s requirements to carry on as normal a life as best he can.
+Her brother, Oscar went missing several weeks ago, and I’ve been fairly upset about it since then.. well as distraught as a middle-aged man can afford to be nowadays.
 After all these cats need bacon, and I bring it home for them.
-Not that I’m a butcher you understand.
+Everyday.
+Not that I’m a butcher.

 “Well you’d get us decent meat if you were.” says Ella.

 “All right, that’s enough!”
 I tell her.